aslepaugo/gameofverbs/README.md

 python vk_bot.py
 ```

-Launch training of the bot:
+## How to train

 ```
-python tg_bot.py --train your_questions.json
+python training.py --path your_questions.json --lang ru
 ```

 Example of the questions: